 Instructor: Bob Richard, President, Hazmat Safety Consulting LLC

 This tutorial will cover new packaging and fire suppression innovations and products and also provide an update on planned regulatory changes that will impact any company that ships lithium batteries.
 This will include the SAE G27 Lithium Battery Packaging Standard for air shipments and the UN Transport of Dangerous Goods Sub- Committee initiative to develop a hazard based classification system for lithium batteries based in their inherent risks.
 These looming regulatory changes will impact the entire lithium battery industry.

 TUT5: Materials for Next Generation Batteries - Detailed Agenda (Crown)

 Instructor: George Crabtree, PhD, Director, Joint Center for Energy Storage Research (JCESR), Argonne National Laboratory & Distinguished Professor of Physics, Electrical and Mechanical Engineering, University of Illinois, Chicago

 This tutorial will cover the materials and performance challenges for next generation batteries for electric vehicles and the electricity grid.
 The needs and use cases for storage in these two applications will be analyzed, and the possibilities of advanced lithium-ion, lithium-sulfur and multivalent batteries for vehicles will be presented.
 Lithium and magnesium anodes, wide electrochemical window electrolytes, and high voltage cathodes will receive special attention.
 New discovery approaches based on materials simulation and statistical learning will be discussed.

-TUT6: The Global Electrolyte Market: Competitive Landscape and Market Opportunities - Detailed Agenda
+TUT6: The Global Electrolyte Market: Competitive Landscape and Market Opportunities - Detailed Agenda (Windsor Complex)

 Instructor: Sam Jaffe, Managing Director, Cairn Energy Research Advisors